Highlights of the Program

 - Assessing material and operational risks, including alloy selection, cementing practices, fluid monitoring, and well integrity design

-- Evaluating regulatory evolution, infrastructure readiness, and commercial risk while positioning early movers in emerging markets
+- Evaluating regulatory evolution, infrastructure readiness, and commercial risks while positioning early movers in emerging markets

 10:05 - 10:10